Treegens/SmartContracts/NFTMinter/README.md

     ✔ Should update the URI if the minted is greater than burnt ✔ Should update the URI if the burnt is greater than minted

+ TGN Test
+    ✔ Should allow owner to mint tokens
+    ✔ Users can transfer tokens (39ms)
+    ✔ Should have the correct name, symbol and decimals ✔ Users can approve token usage by another contract ✔ Owner can mint 300M Tokens max (104ms)

+Staking Test
+    ✔ Should send the staking address tokens
+    ✔ Should take in addresses and amounts for the pre-stake (39ms) ✔ Should not allow a user to claim until 15th January (55ms) ✔ Should not allow a user to claim without an allocation ✔ Should not allow users to claim more than once (44ms)